lisp-wg/wg-charter/charter.md

 ## Proposed Charter: Introduction

-LISP supports an overlay routing architecture which decouples the routing locators and endpoint identifiers, thus allowing for efficient aggregation of the routing locator space and providing persistent identifiers in the endpoint space.
-LISP requires no changes to endpoints or to routers that do not directly participate in the LISP deployment.
+LISP supports an overlay routing architecture that decouples the routing locators and endpoint identifiers, thus allowing for efficient aggregation of the routing locator space and providing persistent identifiers in the endpoint space.
+LISP requires no changes to endpoints or routers that do not directly participate in the LISP deployment.
 LISP aims for an incrementally deployable protocol, so new features and services can be added easily and quickly to the network using overlays.
 The scope of the LISP technology is potentially applicable to have a large span.
 The LISP WG is chartered to continue work on the LISP protocol, including extensions for which the working group has consensus on deeming them necessary, and produce standard-track documents.

-Main work items are identified as follows:
+The working group will work on the following items:

 - Moving to Standard Track: The core specifications of LISP have been published as “Standard Track” ([RFC9300], [RFC9301]).
 The WG will continue the work of moving select specifications to “Standard Track” (e.g., LISP Canonical Address Format [RFC8060], LISP Multicast [RFC6831][RFC8378], etc).

-- Yang Models: The management of LISP protocol and deployments include data models, OAM, as well as allowing for programmable management interfaces.
+- Yang Models: The management of LISP protocol and its deployments.
+The data plane, control plane, and mapping system components are all in scope.

 - Map Server Reliable Transport: LISP control plane messages are transported over UDP, however, in some cases, the use of a reliable transport protocol is a better fit, since it actually helps reduce periodic signaling.